mardous/BoomingMusic/README.md

 report bugs, and engage with other community users.

 ## 👏 Credits
-Booming Music is built upon the open-source project [Retro Music](https://github.com/RetroMusicPlayer/RetroMusicPlayer), which served as a starting point for many features and functionality in this app.
+Booming Music is inspired by the open source project [Retro Music](https://github.com/RetroMusicPlayer/RetroMusicPlayer) for certain features and UI design.

 It is also important to mention: